 Stand Up for Sage Gateshead

 Sage Gateshead has been given the go-ahead for a bespoke concert hall seating system, which will enable the quick removal of seats to create a space for a standing audience, and the ability to be able to put them back in again at speed.
-This major project has been made possible thanks to National Lottery funding through Arts Council England’s capital programme.
+This is part of a major project of capital works which has been made possible thanks to National Lottery funding through Arts Council England’s capital programme.

-The £2 million project will allow the installation of this new seat mechanism, which has never been used anywhere else before, allowing the venue the flexibility to provide standing space on level one of their main hall – beyond the existing standing pit – as well as continuing to offer the option of a fully seated hall.
+The £2 million project will also allow the installation of a new seat mechanism (phase two), which has never been used anywhere else before, allowing the venue the flexibility to provide standing space on level one of their main hall – beyond the existing standing pit – as well as continuing to offer the option of a fully seated hall.

 Once the seats are removed, the capacity of the hall will increase from a current maximum of 1650 to 2000 allowing the venue to add to its already diverse programme, including more indie, dance and Prom style performances.
 Read more.